 The Walnut Oil Difference

 Almost all oil paints are made with linseed oil.
 These paints, however, are made from walnut oil.
-They are able to resist fading and yellowing that is typical with some linseed-based oil paints.
+They are able to resist fading and yellowing which is typical with some linseed-based oil paints.

 Safety Considerations, Color Limitations, and Affordability

 They also do not require any thinners or solvents.
 Ergo, you have a completely natural-based oil paint that is safe for most pregnant artists to use because the thinners and solvents are completely unnecessary.
 Color options are a little more limited, but the affordability and safety factors make up for the lack of color options.

 Recommended for Pregnant Painters and Painters with Allergies

 Because no solvents are needed to work with walnut oil paints, they are very safe for the pregnant/expecting painter.
 They are all-natural and non-toxic too, making them the safest oil paint on the market.
 If you happen to have an allergy to linseed oil, walnut-based oils are an excellent substitute.
 (The only exception would be painters who are also allergic to walnuts.
 If you are allergic to both walnuts and linseed oil, you may have to work with vinyl gloves on your hands regardless of which oil base you choose.)

 Long, lightfast life.
 Walnut-based oils have a better-lightfasted rating over some linseed oils.
 It means that your paintings will not yellow as much or as quickly (if at all) over time.
 Their smell is unique, and you may even like or prefer it to linseed oil-based oil paints.

 Big learning curve.
 In terms of cons, these paints require a learning curve.
 Mixing colors with them is a little different.
 It is not advisable to mix them with any other traditional oils.
 You are also limited to a set number of colors with little to no option of special mediums and finishes.